Primordial black hole dark matter from ultra-slow-roll inflation in Horndeski gravity: Ultra-slow roll inflation in Horndeski gravity

 \section{Ultra-slow roll inflation in Horndeski gravity}

-In this section we investigate how ultra-slow-roll inflation can be realized within the GW170817-compatible Horndeski framework introduced above.
-We analyze separately the background dynamics and the evolution of scalar perturbations, emphasizing the role of the cubic Horndeski interaction in inducing a transient enhancement of friction without introducing peculiar features in the inflationary potential.
+In this section we investigate how ultra-slow-roll inflation can be realized within the GR - and GW170817-compatible Horndeski framework introduced above.
+We analyze separately the background dynamics and the evolution of scalar perturbations, emphasizing the role of X-dependence of the cubic Horndeski interaction in inducing a transient enhancement of friction without introducing peculiar features neither in the $\phi$- nor $X$-dependence of the model.